Unrivaled and reliable laser fume extraction

 Laser marking, laser cutting, laser welding, laser structuring, laser ablation, metal additive manufacturing - all of them are increasingly utilized in modern manufacturing processes.
 All of them produce hazardous particles and particulate matter that might have negative impact on humans, machinery and products, though.

-The LAS laser fume extraction equipment series covers the entire range of air cleaning technologies – for any laser process in many industries as well as handcraft and research.
+The LAS laser fume extraction series covers the entire range of air cleaning technologies – for any laser process in many industries as well as handcraft and research.

 Overview LAS series for laser fume extraction: